 (b) Additional Information.
 The Plan Commission may request the applicant to submit additional information if the Plan Commission determines that the application is incomplete.
-The Plan Commission may also utilize a Retained Expert to review the application and report to the Plan Commission whether additional information is required for review of the application and to determine whether the application meets the standards of this Chapter.
+The Plan Commission may also retain the services of an engineering firm or other qualified person with appropriate expertise ("retained expert") to review the application and report to the Plan Commission whether additional information is required for review of the application and to determine whether the application meets the standards of this Chapter.